Close Menu

 SOMATIC DISORDER SYMPTOMS

-Also, it can include abnormal motor movement, pseudoseizures, and pseudoneurological symptoms, such as blindness or deafness.
-Examples of the some of the disorders the SSA evaluates in this category include somatic symptom disorder, illness anxiety disorder, and conversion disorder.
+Examples of the some of the conditions the SSA includes in this area include somatic symptom disorder, anxiety and conversion disorder.

 • Feel anxious about your physical symptoms.